SuleimanFarah/sunpy/Home:-Release-Checklist.md

 git push upstream X.Y
 ```
 - [ ] Check that the CI passes on last commit on the branch
-- [ ] Test that RTD is building the documentation correctly on the release branch
+- [ ] Activate the release branch on RTD and test that RTD is building the documentation correctly.

 If you need to fix anything do so on the branch and forward port as need be.